A VC explains the one factor in decision-making that could avoid a fatal mistake

 So when my partner Matt Yale and I talked to the team at Katerra handling government, media and politics, we were initially very excited.
 This was a big, disruptive idea that required lots of political know-how, which is right in our firm’s wheelhouse.
 But then we met them.

 Some members of the government relations and marketing teams at Katerra came from the Gates Foundation.
 Bill and Melinda Gates do wonderful philanthropic work but I’ve observed that their foundation can be just as bureaucratic as any government agency out there.
 They’re frequently slow, overly process-oriented, and often afraid of risk.
-It may be a fine way to provide malaria nets in Africa, but it’s not how you wage war in the trenches of local U.S. politics.
+It may be a fine way to provide malaria nets in Africa (among many other initiatives, of course), but it’s not how you wage war in the trenches of local U.S. politics.

 Once we talked to the Katerra team, we realized they were contemplating a long RFP process to figure out who could help them navigate the politics of each city.
 They were considering large management consulting firms that knew nothing about politics.
 They didn’t seem particularly concerned about engaging with organized labor to win permits and zoning approvals.
 They didn’t seem particularly concerned about anything.
 The problem wasn’t just that the Katerra team clearly didn’t know anything about municipal policy and politics.
 It was that they didn’t even know that they didn’t know.